Caterina Vilioni: Tombstone

 ("In the name of the Lord, amen.
-Here lies Katerina daughter of the deceased lord Domenico de Vilionis, who died in A.D.
+Here lies Caterina, daughter of the deceased lord Domenico de Vilionis, who died in A.D.
 1342, in the month of June.")

 Vilioni's tombstone also carries a depiction of the martyrdom of Saint Catherine of Alexandria.
 As such, it may represent the oldest surviving Roman Catholic artefact in China.
 (Older Christian monuments in China are the work of the Nestorian Church of the East.
 Odoric de Pordenone also mentions the existence, in 1322, of three Nestorian churches in Yangzhou.)

 The tombstone was rediscovered in 1951 by members of the People's Liberation Army, among material that had been used to build ramparts at Yangzhou.

 Later research

-The Vilioni family of Yangzhou has been linked to a named Pietro Vilioni, who in 1264 was involved in trade at Tabriz (in modern Iran).
+The Vilioni family of Yangzhou has been linked to Pietro Vilioni, who in 1264 was involved in trade at Tabriz (in modern Iran).

-Following the rediscovery of Katarina Vilioni's tombstone, a smaller plaque was discovered in Yangzhou, with an inscription mentioning the death in November 1344 of an Antonio Vilioni, who was also a son of Domenico Vilioni.
+Following the rediscovery of Caterina Vilioni's tombstone, a smaller plaque was discovered in Yangzhou, with an inscription mentioning the death in November 1344 of an Antonio Vilioni, who was also a son of Domenico Vilioni.

 The surname Vilioni may have been a precursor or variant of the later surname Ilioni, although this is only a hypothesis.
 The medieval historian Robert Lopez has suggested that the Domenico Vilioni of Yangzhou was a man named "Domenico Ilioni", who in 1348 was mentioned in records kept by the city of Genoa.
-The Genoese records state that Domenico Ilioni mentioned in relation to a merchant named Jacopo de Oliverio, who was said to have lived in the "Kingdom of Cathay" (China), where he had multiplied his capital fivefold.
+The Genoese records state that Domenico Ilioni was mentioned in relation to a merchant named Jacopo de Oliverio, who was said to have lived in the "Kingdom of Cathay" (China), where he had multiplied his capital fivefold.